 The Tucson is available with a range of 1.6-litre engines that provide punchy power and can be specified with mild-hybrid tech.
 This includes a 175hp version that features an automatic gearbox and four-wheel drive as standard.
 You’ll also find a 225hp full-hybrid in the range, which also features an automatic gearbox.
 The range-topping model is a plug-in hybrid, which produces over 250hp and can manage up to 38 miles of electric-only range.

-Ok, the Sportage won’t hit UK shores until next year, but we’ve included it anyway.
-Like the Tucson on which it’s closely based, it’ll be available with a range of mild-hybrids as well as a plug-in.
-All drive well and are comparable in terms of power.
+Just like the Tucson, the Sportage is available with a range of mild hybrids, as well as a plug-in model.
+All drive well and are comparable to its Korean sibling in terms of power.

 The Peugeot is the one to go for if you still want diesel power – a 1.5-litre unit remains on offer and is available with both manual and automatic gearboxes.
 However, most people will opt for one of the petrols or the plug-in hybrid.